smalcolm-echo360/dsgrid/README.md

 # Docker Selenium Grid

 CLI program for building and managing a Selenium Grid with Docker containers.
 Each browser node runs a single instance of the browser.
-I find this helps when running Selenium tests in parallel.
+I find this helpful when running Selenium tests in parallel.

 ## Requirements